 - Big Bad: Simone is the primary antagonist of the movie.

-- Cat Girl: Simone and Lena are revealed to be a particularly horrifying◊ variation.
+- Cat Girls: Simone and Lena are revealed to be a particularly horrifying◊ variation of these.

 - Evil Makes You Ugly: While Lena and Simone are lookers in the daylight, their Cat Girl forms however, not a pretty sight.